DhvanilP/CodeFunDo/README.md

 This app aims at marking the attendance status of a class by just clicking  pictures thus conserving time and solving problems like proxy that are given by students.
 ## Releases
-You can check out the Releases [here](https://drive.google.com/file/d/1NXgSUBAWxkVuebiKwPY8T_G4Rg8Ay1Pi/view).
+You can check out the Releases(Google Drive) [here](https://drive.google.com/file/d/1NXgSUBAWxkVuebiKwPY8T_G4Rg8Ay1Pi/view).
+You can check out the Releases(Github) [here](https://github.com/DhvanilP/CodeFunDo/releases)

 ## Team Members